-The module includes the unique aspects of the interpretation of the Bible, as well as the historical and socio-cultural contexts of these books.
+The module includes the unique aspects of the interpretation of the Bible, as well as the historical and sociocultural contexts of these books.

-Developing an understanding of the unique nature of the Bible, including knowledge about the diverse literary genres contained in the various books of the Old and the New Testament, as well as the historic and socio-cultural contexts of these books.

-Developing a hermeneutical approach to Theology and the interpretation of the Bible, including knowledge of the various methodological approaches used to interpret the Bible.

-Introductory familiarisation with exegetic theory and practice.

-The acquisition of analytical and critical English reading skills.
+- explain the unique nature of the Bible, demonstrating knowledge about the diverse literary genres contained in the various books of the Old and the New Testament, as well as the historic and sociocultural contexts of these books; - articulate a hermeneutical approach to Theology and the interpretation of the Bible, including knowledge of the various methodological approaches used to interpret the Bible; - explain exegetic theory and show familiarity with its practice; - complete assignments demonstrating acquisition of analytical and critical English reading skills.